SansGuidon/bookmarks/README.md

 * [Nibbler](https://nibbler.silktide.com/) - is a free tool for testing websites.
 Enter the address of any website and Nibbler will give you a report scoring the website out of 10 for key areas, including accessibility, SEO, social media and technology.
 * [Readable](https://www.webfx.com/tools/read-able/) - Free readability test tool | Quick and easy way to test the readability of your work (text).
 * [World Clock Meeting Planner](https://www.timeanddate.com/worldclock/meeting.html) - Need to make a call to someone far away or arrange a web or video conference across different time zones?
 Find the best time across time zones with this Meeting Planner.
+* [Cloudcraft](https://cloudcraft.co/) - Visualize your cloud architecture like a pro | Create smart AWS diagrams

 > Bookmarklets
 * [mourner/bullshit.js](https://github.com/mourner/bullshit.js) - A bookmarklet for translating marketing speak into human-readable text. 💩 **See also** : [Home Page](https://mourner.github.io/bullshit.js/)